Projective measure without projective Baire: Extension and Iteration

+A paradigmatic example are products: Supposing $P$ and $Q$ are stratified, $P \times Q$ is stratified even though forcing with $P$ might destroy that $Q$ is stratified.
+This is captured by the notion that $P\times Q$ is a \emph{stratified extension} of $P$, or that $(P, P \times Q)$ is a stratified extension.
+The notion of stratified extension is introduced below in Definition~\ref{def:s:ext}.

+Most importantly for us, amalgamation produces stratified extensions.
+Similarly, to ensure that $P(A)$ ``codes no unwanted branches'' we use shall coding forcings from an inner model, and these are not quasi-closed in the model where we force with them.

+In our iteration, it will always hold that $(P_\iota,P_{\iota+1})$ is a stratified extension on some interval $[\lambda_\iota, \kappa]$ of regular cardinals; $\lambda_\iota$ will not be same fixed cardinal throughout the iteration.
+With diagonal support, this suffices to conclude that $P_\theta$ is stratified (on some interval).
+This coherency provided by extension is vital: e.g., an iteration whose proper initial segments are all $\sigma$-strategically closed can add a real (see \cite{souslinproblem}, or \cite{kellner:sh:sacks} for a particularly extreme example).
+From this one can show that quasi-closure for a particular preclosure system can, without coherence, be lost in the limit.

-We treat quasi-closed and stratified extension separately (sections \ref{sec:qc:ext} and \ref{sec:s:ext}).
+We treat quasi-closed and stratified extension separately (Sections~\ref{sec:qc:ext} and \ref{sec:s:ext}).
 Each axiom of stratified (or quasi-closed) extension corresponds to an axiom of stratification (or quasi-closure)---in fact, interestingly, $P$ is stratified if and only if $(\{ 1_P\}, P)$ is a stratified extension.
-To prove the iteration theorem, we also have to add some additional axioms concerning the interplay of the \pre stratification (\pre closure) systems on $P_\iota$ and $P_{\iota+1}$; see definitions \ref{pcs:is} and \ref{pss:is}.
+To prove the iteration theorem, we also have to add some additional axioms concerning the interplay of the prestratification (preclosure) systems on $P_\iota$ and $P_{\iota+1}$; see Definitions~\ref{pcs:is} and \ref{pss:is}.

-In section \ref{sec:prod} we show products of stratified forcings are stratified extensions.
-Finally, we introduce \emph{the stable meet operator} in section \ref{sec:stm} and \emph{remote sub-orders} in section \ref{sec:remote}.
+In Section~\ref{sec:prod} we show products of stratified forcings are stratified extensions.
+Finally, we introduce \emph{the stable meet operator} in Section~\ref{sec:stm} and \emph{remote suborders} in Section~\ref{sec:remote}.
 See the beginning of those sections for a motivating discussion.

-\section{Quasi-closed extension and iteration}
+\section{Quasi-Closed Extension and Iteration}

-In this section, we show that composition of quasi-closed forcing is a special case of quasi-closed extension.
+In this section, we start by giving the definition of quasi-closed extension.
+We show that composition of quasi-closed forcing is a special case of quasi-closed extension.
 We give a sufficient condition which makes sure that if $(P_0,P_1)$ is a quasi-closed extension, then $P_1$ is quasi-closed.
 We prove that the relation of being a quasi-closed extension is transitive.
 Finally, we formulate and prove an iteration theorem for quasi-closed forcing.